ACNE SCAR TREATMENT SINGAPORE

 Review and layer

 Clinical review by Dr Samantha at the 4-6 week mark to sequence the next modality (microneedling RF, bioremodeller, second PN Healer).
-Full photo-comparison documentation is taken at the 6-month mark.
-Collagen remodelling needs months to show, and earlier photos misread normal post-session inflammation as a result.
+A baseline reference is reviewed at the 6-month mark.
+Collagen remodelling takes time, and early swelling or redness can distort interpretation.

 Acne scar treatment cadence at Nexus